It can be shocking and upsetting to learn that your child has gotten in trouble for picking on other kids or been labeled a bully.

 Be sure to:

 - Teach kids to treat others with respect and kindness.
-Teach your child that it is wrong to ridicule differences (e.g., race, religion, appearance, special needs, gender, economic status) and try to instill a sense of empathy for those who are different.
+Teach your child that it is wrong to ridicule differences like race, religion, appearance, special needs, gender, economic status.
+Try to instill a sense of empathy for those who are different.
 Consider getting involved together in a community group where your child can interact with kids who are different.

 - Learn about your child's social life.
-Look for insight into the factors that may be influencing your child's behavior in the school environment (or wherever the bullying is occurring).
+Look for insight into what may be influencing your child's behavior at school (or wherever the bullying happens).
 Talk with parents of your child's friends and peers, teachers, guidance counselors, and the school principal.
 Do other kids bully?
 What about your child's friends?
 What kinds of pressures do the kids face at school?
 Talk to your kids about those relationships and about the pressures to fit in.
 Get them involved in activities outside of school so that they meet and develop friendships with other kids.

 - Encourage good behavior.
 Positive reinforcement can be more powerful than negative discipline.
-Catch your kids being good — and when they handle situations in ways that are constructive or positive, take notice and praise them for it.
+Catch your kids being good.
+When they handle situations in positive ways, take notice and praise them for it.

 Starting at Home

 It's natural — and common — for kids to fight with their siblings at home.
-And unless there's a risk of physical violence it's wise not to get involved.
-But monitor the name-calling and any physical altercations and be sure to talk to each child regularly about what's acceptable and what's not.
+And unless there's a risk of physical violence, it's wise not to get involved.
+But keep an eye on the name-calling and fighting, and talk to each child regularly about what's acceptable and what's not.

-It's important to keep your own behavior in check too.
-Watch how you talk to your kids, and how you react to your own strong emotions when they're around.
-There will be situations that warrant discipline and constructive criticism.
-But take care not to let that slip into name-calling and accusations.
-If you're not pleased with your child's behavior, stress that it's the behavior that you'd like your child to change, and you have confidence that he or she can do it.
+There will be situations that need discipline and helpful criticism.
+But don't let that slip into name-calling and accusations.
+If you don't like your child's behavior, stress that it's the behavior that you'd like your child to change, and you have confidence that they can do it.

-As difficult and frustrating as it can be to help kids stop bullying, remember that bad behavior won't just stop on its own.
-Think about the success and happiness you want your kids to find in school, work, and relationships throughout life, and know that curbing bullying now is progress toward those goals.Back to Articles
+As frustrating as it can be to help kids stop bullying, remember that bad behavior won't stop on its own.
+Think about the success and happiness you want your kids to find in school, work, and relationships throughout life.
+Curbing bullying now is progress toward those goals.Back to Articles

 Dealing With Bullies